 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-The Ohio Federation of Teachers is the designated union for education workers in Ohio including public school educators and support staff, higher education faculty and support staff, and public employees.
+The Ohio Federation of Teachers (OFT) is the designated union for education workers in Ohio representing over 20,000 employees including public school educators and support staff, higher education faculty and support staff, and public employees.

 For years, public employees in Ohio have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).